 The USAG Alaska Garrison Commander has ultimate responsibility for all regulatory compliance at Fort Wainwright; the USAG Alaska chain of command below the USAG Alaska Garrison Commander has compliance responsibilities as dictated by position, and the WPM has direct responsibility for day-to-day compliance with the MS4 Permit and SWMP, including coordinating the post-construction site runoff control program at FWA.
 The PWE Chief has responsibility for overseeing the WPM, assisted by the PWE Compliance Branch Chief, and has been delegated authority by the Garrison Commander to sign and submit documents related to the MS4 Permit and MSGP.
-The Delegation of Authority letter is provided in Appendix G.
+The Delegation of Authority letter is provided in Appendix K.

 The DPW Master Planning Division oversees the Garrison's Master Plan.
-The DPW Business Operations Division, Engineering Division, and RCI & Housing Division all have responsibilities related to the design, construction, and maintenance of structures and/or BMPs, including oversight of the partnership with LendLease/North Haven Communities and agreements with privatized utility contractors.
+The DPW Business Operations Division, Engineering Division, and RCI & Housing Division all have responsibilities related to the design, construction, and maintenance of structures and/or BMPs.
 The USACE is also involved in design, construction, and maintenance of structures on the installation.